• Skip to primary navigation

 3. Anti bacterial sprays: These are efficient mould killers and will not be bleach based so should not affect the paint work (always read the instructions).
 These are less effective at removing the mould stains, but are quick and easy to apply so are excellent to ensure that the mould does not return by giving a precautionary spray periodically

-In summary, if you can stop the condensation you will stop the mould.
+In summary, if you ventilate well and stop the condensation, you will stop black mould growth.
 This is very often hard to achieve and this is where you have to resort to treating the mould itself.
 There are a range of solutions that you can employ so you don’t have to have an unsightly bathroom ceiling covered in mould.
-Other than the aesthetic benefits, there are definitely health benefits from reducing the spores by removing mould from bathroom ceilings.

 All project content written and produced by Mike Edwards, founder of DIY Doctor and industry expert in building technology.